uie-com/health-check/README.md

 - **Simulate a failure:** Temporarily point a site’s `testUrl` to a non-existent path; confirm a **down** alert appears.
 - **Confirm recovery:** Use the **Check Again** link (or `GET /check?site=<Name>`) to verify the **up** message posts.
-- **Rate limits:** If your webhook has strict limits, keep the 1s delay between messages (present in the code).
+- **Rate limits:** If the webhook has strict limits, keep the 1s delay between messages (present in the code).